Learning Manifold Patch-Based Representations of Man-Made Shapes: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Sketch-based modeling is a singularly challenging task representative of the difficulties that arise when coupling learning and graphics.
-A system for this task must infer clean features from rough curves, depth from 2D, \emph{and} missing features from a single view.
-But the potential payoff is singular as well: As algorithms in this area reach higher and higher levels of practicality, sketch-based modeling holds potential to change how we design 3D shapes fundamentally.
+As 3D data become more readily available, the need for processing, modifying, and generating 3D models in a usable fashion increases.
+While the quality of results produced by deep learning systems improves, it is necessary to think carefully about their format, particularly with respect to existing use cases.
+By carefully designing representations together with compatible learning algorithms, we can harness these data for the purpose of simplifying workflows in design, modeling, and manufacturing.

-While many difficult problems remain on the path toward this goal, our system represents a significant step toward practical 3D modeling from sketches.
-Our use of a sparse patch-based representation is closer to what is used in artistic and engineering practice, and we accompany this representation with new geometric and learned regularizers that greatly improve the reconstruction process.
+Our system is a step toward practical 3D modeling assisted by deep learning.
+Our sparse patch-based representation is close to what is used in artistic and engineering practice, and we accompany it with new geometric regularizers that greatly improve the reconstruction process.
 Unlike meshes or voxel occupancy functions, this representation can easily be edited and tuned after 3D reconstruction, and it captures a trade-off between smoothness and sharp edges reasonable for man-made shapes.
-Furthermore, our synthetic sketch data generation pipeline fills a gap in data sets needed to train modern machine learning systems for this task.

 Our work suggests several avenues for future research.
-Currently our technique uses pre-trained networks to generate sketch training data and to penalize patch intersection; inspired by recent generative adversarial networks (GAN), we could couple together training of these different pieces to alleviate dependence on matched sketch--3D model pairs.
-We also could explore coupling with other representations, leveraging the rich literature in computer-aided geometric design (CAGD) to identify other structures amenable to learning with relatively few parameters.
-Of particular interest are multiresolution representations (e.g., subdivision surfaces), which might enable the system to learn both high-level smooth structure as well as geometric details like filigree independently.
-It also may be beneficial to incorporate additional modalities such as photographs to further regularize our learned output.
+While we use pre-trained networks to generate sketch data, we could couple the training of these pieces to alleviate dependence on sketch--3D model pairs.
+We also could leverage literature in computer-aided geometric design to identify other structures amenable to learning.
+Particularly, multiresolution representations (e.g., subdivision surfaces) might enable learning both high-level smooth structure and geometric details like filigree independently.

-Other extensions of our work might be oriented on the end user.
-Capturing and learning from the sequence of strokes might be fruitful for disambiguating depth information in 3D reconstruction.
-Furthermore, we should close the loop between learning system and artist, allowing the artist to edit the 3D model \emph{or} to edit the sketch and have the changes propagate to the other side.